codeBanna/saucedemo-playwright-test/Readme.md

 Initializing project in '.'
-√ Do you want to use TypeScript or JavaScript? · JavaScript √ Where to put your end-to-end tests? · tests
+√ Do you want to use TypeScript or JavaScript? · JavaScript √ Where to put your end-to-end tests? · tests (#Folder name should be tests not e2e#)
+    -> Delete example.spec.js from tests folder
 √ Add a GitHub Actions workflow?
 (Y/n) · false
 √ Install Playwright browsers (can be done manually via 'npx playwright install')?
 (Y/n) · true